Radio-active-Boys/FrameX/README.md

 4. **View Diagrams**: Toggle between moment, shear, and axial force diagrams.
 5. **Hinges**: Apply rotational hinges by toggling the hinge icon on eligible nodes/elements.

-> Screenshots and example JSON models are available in the `docs/images` folder.
+> Screenshots and example Framex models are available in the `docs/images` folder.

 ---